BigIan1969/polari/chapter02.md

 - Scarper: To run away

-- Trade: A sexual partner or someone who is sexually available often a prostitute[[IH2]](https://d.docs.live.net/330D9D78E14E1BA8/How%20to%20speak%20Polari%20II.docx#_msocom_2)
+- Trade: A sexual partner or someone who is sexually available often a prostitute

 These words may seem strange or even offensive to some people, but they were once an important part of the underground culture of LGBT communities in the UK.
 Learning these words can help you to better understand the history and culture of Polari, as well as to communicate with those who still use this unique language today.